-9. Trillions of dollars of global bonds are guaranteed to lose money right now.
+9. Many global bonds are delivering negative returns right now.

 As of May of last year, nearly $10 trillion of bonds around the world were guaranteed to cost investors money, as more and more central banks instituted negative interest rate policies (NIRPs) to spur consumer spending.
 Instead, it encouraged many savers to yank their cash out of banks and convert it into gold.
 That’s precisely what households in Germany did, and by 2016, the European country became the world’s biggest investor in the yellow metal.

 10. The Love Trade is still driving gold demand.